Sorry, you need to enable JavaScript to visit this website.

 Skills intelligence in higher education

-In Hungary, there is a skills intelligence system, called Integrated Higher Education Graduate Tracking Database (Diplomás Pályakövető Rendszer) in the higher education which aim is to provide skills intelligence through matching education and employment data.
-The system collects data from
+In Hungary, there is a skills intelligence system, called Graduate Career Tracking System (GCTS) (Diplomás Pályakövető Rendszer) which aim is to provide skills intelligence through matching education and employment data.
+It consists of four research modules, based on different populations with different data collection methods.
+Their research portfolio also includes international surveys (such as the EUROSTUDENT survey), and the integration of administrative databases.

 This database is the most useful for those who are about entering higher education and has to decide on the type of studies to be chosen.
-They are able to see a list of career path that could be acquired through various studies (Cedefop, 2022).
+They are able to see a list of career path that could be acquired through various studies.

 Skills development